-Your foodie guide will take you to eight locations in total, including a ‘kopitiam’ (a traditional Malaysian-Chinese coffee shop), a hawker center (traditional food court), street vendors, a ‘kampong kedai’ café, a food trolley, and a traditional bakery.
+Your foodie guide will take you to multiple locations in Kuching’s old quarter, including a ‘kopitiam’ (a traditional Malaysian-Chinese coffee shop), a hawker center (traditional food court), street vendors, and a traditional bakery.
 At each stop, you’ll learn a little more about Bornean food, language, and culture.

-Then, we’ll board a cruise across the Sarawak River on a traditional sampan boat.
+Then, we’ll head to the riverbank on the Waterfront for a short cruise across the Sarawak River on a traditional sampan boat.
 It will give you a taste of how Kuchingites commute every day across the two halves of the city!
 We will pass by the palace that was built in 1870, known as Astana.
 Once safely across, we will continue walking through the little-known country paths of a rural kampong and experience the favorite local snacks on the other side of the river.
 Pay a visit to Fort Margherita, built in the 19th century, a historic, iconic, and strategic construction.
 Its main purpose was to protect old Kuching from pirates and other river-borne invasions.
 All good panoramic views of Kuching’s riverfront would not be complete without the inclusion of Fort Margherita.